AK-analyst/Revenue_Analysis-AtilQ_Hotels-PBI/README.md

-# Revenue Analysis - AtliQ Hotels - PBI
+# Revenue Analysis - AtilQ Hotels - PBI
-Atliq Hotels - Revenue Insights Dashboard: provides key revenue analytics for hotel management.
+AtilQ Hotels - Revenue Insights Dashboard: provides key revenue analytics for hotel management.
 It tracks. occupancy rates, RevPAR, regional performance, and seasonal trends to optimize profitability.
 Built using **Power BI**, it features interactive visuals, KPIs, and DAX-based calculations for data-driven decisions. 📊🏨

 ---
 ### View Live Dashboard: - https://app.powerbi.com/links/Jjtyh6AN_r?ctid=c59458a9-4133-402b-b5e3-779bff375f4f&pbi_source=linkShare
 ---
 ## Problem Statement

-This dashboard provides insights into the revenue streams of Atliq Hotels.
+This dashboard provides insights into the revenue streams of AtilQ Hotels.
 It assists the hotel management in understanding revenue distribution across different segments and identifying areas for growth and improvement.
 By analyzing metrics such as room occupancy rates, revenue per available room (RevPAR), Region and City, the dashboard supports data-driven decision-making to enhance profitability.

 Key areas of focus include:
 - Identifying high and low-performing segments